Download this information as a printable leaflet.

 Dr Anthony Fauci, director of the IAS National Institute for Allergies and Infectious Diseases, said:

 “Scientists never like to use the word “Never” of a possible risk.

 “But I think in this case we can say that the risk of transmission from an HIV-positive person who takes treatment and has an undetectable viral load may be so low as to be unmeasurable, and that’s equivalent to saying they are uninfectious.
 It’s an unusual situation when the overwhelming evidence base in science allows us to be confident that what we are saying is fact.”

-Dr Steve Taylor MBChB, PhD, FRCP, Medical Director of Saving Lives said:
+Dr Steve Taylor, Medical Director of Saving Lives, said:

-“The more people who are tested, means more people can be on life saving treatment treatment, in care and get their viral loads to undetectable levels.
-Each step takes us closer to literally ending the epidemic.
+“The more people who are tested, the more people can be on life saving treatment, and in turn will get their viral loads to undetectable levels.
+Each step takes us closer to ending the epidemic.”

 The Prevention Access Campaign’s Consensus Statement follows.

 People living with HIV on ART with an undetectable viral load in their blood have a negligible risk of sexual transmission of HIV.
 Depending on the drugs employed it may take as long as six months for the viral load to become undetectable.
 Continued and reliable HIV suppression requires selection of appropriate agents and excellent adherence to treatment.
 HIV viral suppression should be monitored to assure both personal health and public health benefits.